daaain/browser-llm-script-interaction-extension/PLAN.md

 - remove clear()
 - system prompt with and without tools
 - tool parameters to choose number of items / length to return, paging, and reporting how much there is
+- replace function test buttons with full list of functions and way to manually call any of them
+- tutorial / welcome screen